Home » Cookie Recipes » Piparelli Biscotti

 What to dunk in?

-I've been dunking away since I was a small child probably a toddler.
-Dunking biscuits and cookies in my warm Milo (which is a delicious malted chocolate drink loved by many Australians) is one of my first childhood memories.
-And I vividly remember my late mum having a warm cup of milky coffee and dunking biscuits ready for me as I arrived home from school.
-Occasionally, I like to dunk in a little glass of liqueur.
-Just occasionally(wink, wink).
-In fact, I've never stopped dunking.
+I’ve been dunking away since I was a small child, probably a toddler.
+Dunking cookies in a milky cup of tea is one of my first childhood memories.
+Today, I enjoy dunking these Piparelli biscotti in a little glass of liqueur like Vin Santo.
+In fact, I’ve never stopped dunking.
 Are you a dunker?
-What do you like to dunk and what's your liquid of choice?
+What do you like to dunk, and what’s your liquid of choice?

 black tray of Italian piparelli - spicy cookies